-2. Drain them all at once with citus_rebalance_start:
+2. Drain them all at once with rebalance table shards:

 '''

-SELECT FROM citus_rebalance_start(drain_only := true);
+SELECT FROM rebalance_table_shards(drain_only := true);

 '''

 - 3. Wait until the draining rebalance finishes - 4.
-Remove the nodes isolate_tenant_to_new_shard
+Remove the nodes replicate table shards table_name: The name of the table whose shards need to be replicated.